Spartacus (film): Plot

-In the first century BC, the Roman Republic has slid into corruption, its menial work done by armies of slaves.
-One of these, a proud and gifted Thracian named Spartacus, is so uncooperative in his position in a mining pit that he is sentenced to death by starvation.
-By chance, he is displayed to unctuous Roman businessman Lentulus Batiatus, who – impressed by his ferocity – purchases Spartacus for his gladiatorial school, where he instructs trainer Marcellus to not overdo his indoctrination because he thinks "he has quality".
-Amid the abuse, Spartacus forms a quiet relationship with a serving woman named Varinia, whom he refuses to rape when she is sent to "entertain" him in his cell.
-Spartacus and Varinia are subsequently forced to endure numerous humiliations for defying the conditions of servitude.
+In the first century BC, the Roman Republic has slid into corruption, its menial work done by slaves.
+One slave, a Thracian named Spartacus, is so uncooperative in his position in a mining pit that he is sentenced to death by starvation.
+By chance, he is displayed to Roman lanista (gladiatorial school manager) Lentulus Batiatus, who – impressed by his ferocity – purchases Spartacus for his school in Capua and instructs trainer Marcellus not to overdo his indoctrination, believing the slave "has quality".
+Amid the abuse, Spartacus forms a quiet relationship with Varinia, a serving woman whom he refuses to touch when she is sent to "entertain" him in his cell.
+The two are forced to endure numerous humiliations for defying the conditions of servitude.

-Batiatus receives a visit from the immensely wealthy Roman senator Marcus Licinius Crassus, who aims to become dictator of the stagnant republic.
-Crassus buys Varinia on a whim, and for the amusement of his companions arranges for Spartacus and three others to fight to the death.
-When Spartacus is disarmed, his opponent, an Ethiopian named Draba, spares his life in a burst of defiance and attacks the Roman audience, but is killed by an arena guard and Crassus.
-The next day, with the ludus' atmosphere still tense over this episode, Batiatus takes Varinia away to Crassus's house in Rome.
-Spartacus kills Marcellus, who was taunting him over his affections, and their fight escalates into a riot.
-The gladiators overwhelm their guards and escape into the Italian countryside.
+Batiatus receives a visit from the fabulously wealthy and powerful Roman senator Marcus Licinius Crassus, who aims to become dictator of Rome.
+Crassus eventually buys Varinia, and for the amusement of his companions arranges for a private show, with Spartacus and three other gladiators to fight to the death.
+When Spartacus is disarmed, his opponent, an Ethiopian named Draba, spares his life in a burst of defiance and solidarity, and instead attacks the Roman audience, only to be speared in the back by a guard and then personally killed by Crassus.
+The next day, with the ludus' atmosphere still tense over this episode, Batiatus sends Varinia away to Crassus' house in Rome.
+Spartacus kills Marcellus, who was taunting him over his affections, and a riot breaks out.
+Batiatus flees while the gladiators overwhelm their guards and escape into the countryside.

 Spartacus is elected chief of the fugitives and decides to lead them out of Italy and back to their homes.
-They plunder Roman country estates as they go, collecting enough money to buy sea transport from Rome's foes, the pirates of Cilicia.
-Countless other slaves join the group, making it as large as an army.
-One of the new arrivals is Varinia, who escaped while being delivered to Crassus.
-Another is a slave entertainer named Antoninus, who also fled Crassus's service after Crassus insinuated that he expected Antoninus to become his sex slave.
-Privately, Spartacus feels mentally inadequate because of his lack of education during years of servitude.
+They plunder country estates as they go, collecting enough money to buy sea transport from the pirates of Cilicia, foes of Rome.
+Many slaves join the group, making it as large as an army.
+Among the new arrivals is Varinia, who escaped while being delivered to Crassus.
+Another is Antoninus, a slave entertainer who also fled Crassus' service after finding out the bisexual Crassus expected Antoninus to become his sex slave.
+Spartacus feels inadequate because of his lack of education.
 However, he proves an excellent leader and organizes his diverse followers into a tough and self-sufficient community.
-Varinia, now his informal wife, becomes pregnant by him, and he also comes to regard the spirited Antoninus as a sort of son.
+Varinia, now his woman, becomes pregnant.